Take the Temp: 5 Steps to Holiday Prime Rib Done Right

 Nothing beats a tender, juicy, perfectly cooked prime rib for your big holiday gathering.
 Prime rib is surprisingly easy to prepare, especially if you follow the simple steps from our friends at ThermoWorks, the maker of our favorite thermometer - the Thermapen ONE.

 A perfect prime rib should be evenly cooked throughout — without an unsightly, overcooked gray band — and have a delicious, meaty sear.
-To get it right, ThermoWorks has the tools and thermal know-how you need to get it done.
+To get it right, the key is controlling your prime rib temp every step of the way.

 1. Thaw